Xionne-Haha/CS3_2ndQtrPortfolio/readme.md

 10. Lastly, include a footer in your wireframe for copyright notices, source citations and Social Media Links using well known image sprites

+# 3rd Quarter Update

+## Final Title
+Gameboy Pedia

+## 2-Sentence Description
+Here at Gameboy Pedia, we offer some of the best information that deeply dives into the various genres of the video game world.
+Amongst these information, we offer some tips regarding the genre and two of the most popular games of that genre that you may or may not play, providing enough tips without spoiling too much about it.

+## Features (min.
+3)
+Pixel Perfect Information
+Game recommendations
+Possibly many happy memories :)

+## Details

+## Definition of clone